THEVAPERSGUIDE

 Whatever the count, the fix flow is short.
 Work through it in order and stop when the pen fires clean.

-- For 3 blinks, clean and reseat.
+3. For 3 blinks, clean and reseat.
 Unscrew the cart, dry-wipe both the cart's 510 threading and the pen's receiver with a cotton swab, then reattach hand-tight.
-Around 70% of short-circuit codes are just oil residue or a slightly recessed pin.
+Most short-circuit codes are just oil residue or a slightly recessed pin.

 Over-tightening causes more 3-blink errors than anything else.
 When you crank the cart down, the center pin gets pushed in, the connection breaks, and the board reads it as a short.
 Hand-tight is plenty.
 If the pin looks sunken, you can gently pry it out a hair with a fingernail or a plastic tool.

-Charging fixes a dead battery the vast majority of the time.
-But a pen that flashes 15 and won't recover after a full charge cycle is telling you the cell has aged out.
+Charging fixes a low battery the vast majority of the time.
+But a pen that keeps throwing the 10-blink dead-battery code, or flashes 15 for low voltage, and won't recover after a full charge cycle is telling you the cell has aged out.
 Pen-style lithium batteries are usually good for 300 to 500 charge cycles, and the warning signs that yours is finished look like this:

 If the pen is still under warranty, contact the maker before buying a replacement.
 Several brands run multi-year warranties on their pen batteries, which often outlast the cell itself.